Did you know that Instagram has over 500 million daily active users?

-But does this mean that professional services have no place on the platform?
+Does this mean that professional services have no place?

 Setting up your account

-The app takes you through the key stages as you do this.
-Make sure you set up a business page, rather than a personal page!
+The app will take you through the key stages, be sure to set up a business page, rather than a personal page!

-When deciding your username, profile picture and biography, make them relevant to who you are and what you do.
+Make sure your username, picture and biography are relevant to who you are and what you do.
+You need:

 - Recognisable & easy to find username

 - Bio that explains who you are & what you do